I need human help to enter verification code (office hours only)

 Shabbat on the Beach

 Bring a friend or the whole family!
 Warm your toes in the sand, and join your community in singing and celebrating the joys of a magical Shabbat experience.
-Challah and grape juice will be provided for services, and FUN will be provided with beach games, kites, paddle ball, corn hole, and more after services!
+Challah and grape juice will be provided for services.
 Feel free to bring your own instruments to join Rabbi Katzan during Shabbat on the Beach.
 Make sure to bring beach chairs, blankets, jackets, and your own dinner if you plan to picnic on the beach afterward.

 It's never too late to continue learning and growing, and Mishkon Tephilo offers various adult education opportunities for individuals to explore and deepen their understanding of Jewish traditions, texts, and practices.
 With classes offered both in-person and online, participants can choose what best fits their schedule and learning preferences.